 Define your expectations for remote work

 Once you've selected your virtual sales team, it's time to put them to work.
-Because they won’t be under the direct oversight of their team leader, it’s of utmost importance that they are provided with clear expectations and are allowed to work in the most productive manner possible.
+Because they won’t be under the direct oversight of their team leader, it’s of utmost importance that they are provided with clear expectations and allowed to work as productively as possible.

 This will look different from team to team.
 Some teams will work best when they set their own schedule and need very little in the way of supervision.
 Others will need a leader to set their schedule and check in regularly to keep them accountable.